MCU Connection Guide

 lsusbresults:- USB Firmware: Should display

-1d50:614e - USB-to-CAN Firmware: Should display
+1d50:614e - USB Bridge CAN Firmware: Should display

 1d50:606f - USB Katapult Firmware: Should display

-1d50:6177 - RS232 Adapter (used with UTOR or D8/D8PRO boards): Should display
+1d50:6177 - RS232 Adapter (used with UTOR or D8/D8PRO mainboards): Should display

 - USB Firmware: Should display

-Step 3: Search for Device IDs
+Step 3: Search for Device ID

 Important Notes

-- RS232 Specificity: RS232 firmware is typically used only for tool boards, not for the main MCU.
+- RS232 Specificity: RS232 firmware is typically only used for toolboards, not for the main MCU.

-Select Method Based on Firmware Type
+Choose Method Based on Firmware Type

 USB Firmware Devices Execute the following command to search for USB device IDs: